ai4os/ai4-docs/source/user/overview/dashboard.rst

 * ``Virtual organizations``: the VOs you are a member of and which roles you have in them.

-* ``Linked services``: list of the :doc:`compatible storage providers </technical/howto-developers/storage-providers>`. that can linked to your account.
+* ``Linked services``: list of the :doc:`compatible storage providers </technical/howto-developers/storage-providers>` that can be linked to your account.

   In order to link a storage provider, you have to click on the ``Sync`` button, log in the popup window and grant access to the Dashboard.